 "Writing for Library Publications."
 In this excerpt of a webinar for the Association of Independent School Librarians, Rebecca J. Morris and Jessica Gribble discuss how—and why—to write for SLC and LU.

 Our goal is to offer our readers reviews with an important perspective: yours.
 Our reviewers are school librarians and other educators who work in school, public, and academic libraries.
 The editors seek reviewers who can write concise descriptions and evaluations of the contents, quality, and curricular applications of books and other media available for school library purchase.

 If you're interested in reviewing for School Library Connection, please contact us at firstname.lastname@example.org.

 Have an article idea we should hear about?
-We are always seeking talented writers to contribute to School Library Connection, and welcome both experienced and first-time writers.
-Please address your query to the appropriate Topic Center editor below.
+We are always seeking talented writers to contribute to School Library Connection, and welcome both experienced and first-time writers in the magazine.
+Please address your query to one of the editors below.

 Editor: Carl A. Harvey II, email@example.com

 Carl A. Harvey II, MLS, MS, is assistant professor of school librarianship at Longwood University in Farmville, Virginia.
 Harvey received his master's degree from Indiana University and is the author of six books, most recently The 21st-Century Elementary School Library Program: Managing For Results, 2nd Edition.
 He is a past-president of the American Association of School Librarians, and his school has been the recipient of the National School Library Program of the Year.